paquettg/leaguewrap/README.md

     ->setCacheOnly()    // Only check the cache, don't do any http requests.
 ```

 If the request was not found in cache it will throw a `LeagueWrap\Exception\CacheNotFoundException` exception.
-Simillarly to the `remember()` method this can also be called on the api endpoint object to only effect a certain request or endpoint while leaving the other ones untouched.
+Simillarly to the `remember()` method this can also be called on the API endpoint object to only effect a certain request or endpoint while leaving the other ones untouched.

 Now, lets say you don't want to use memcached or you wish to use the caching service provided by your framework?
 I completly understand and that is why you can implement the `LeagueWrap\CacheInterface` to implement your own cache.
 This Dependency Injection (DI) is also used by the Api client as shown in the Quick Reference section.
 To use your own cache implementation you can just do the following.